Speech Analytics

 1. Increase customer satisfaction

-The additional layer of AI in speech analytics helps analyze customer journey data — including their tone of voice, sentiment, and key phrases, so you can:
+The additional layer of AI in speech analytics helps analyze data from customer journey — including their tone of voice, sentiment and key phrases, so you can:

-• Better comprehend inscrutable customer behavior and draw customer insights about intent and satisfaction level
+• Better comprehend inscrutable customer behavior and draw insights about satisfaction levels

-• Detect buyer intent, helping you set up behavioral remarketing campaigns to create seamless omnichannel customer experiences
+• Detect buyer intent, helping you set up behavioral remarketing campaigns and seamless omnichannel customer experiences

 • Coach new hires and prep them to address queries faster — helping improve your overall customer experience